Trump's nominee to head the CIA faces tough questions

 "I can offer you my personal commitment clearly, and without reservation, that under my leadership, on my watch, CIA will not restart a detention and interrogation program.
 CIA has learned some tough lessons from that experience," Haspel said during the confirmation hearing before the Senate Select Committee on Intelligence.
 "We were asked to tackle a mission that fell outside our expertise.
 For me, there is no better example of implementing lessons learned than what CIA took away from that program."

-Haspel, poised to potentially become the first woman to head the CIA, is facing pointed questions during the hearing about her reported role in the CIA's "black sites" - overseas prisons the agency used to hold top al Qaeda terrorists.
+Haspel, poised to potentially become the first woman to head the CIA faced pointed questions during the hearing about her reported role in the CIA's "black sites" - overseas prisons the agency used to hold top al Qaeda terrorists.

 The mood in the room was tense.